-Our R package, remotePARTS (Morrow and Ives 2021), provides the tools for implementing PARTS with any spatial or spatiotemporal dataset (Table 1).
-Two functions are provided for time-series analyses for the first step of PARTS; fitCLS and fitAR, respectively, use conditional least squares (CLS) and regression with AR(1) autocorrelated errors fit using REML.
-The companion functions fitCLS_map and fitAR_map apply these time-series methods to all pixels in a map.
+Our R package, remotePARTS (Morrow and Ives 2021), provides the tools for conducting PARTS with any spatial or spatiotemporal dataset (Table 1).
+Two functions are provided for time-series analyses for the first step of PARTS: fitCLS and fitAR, respectively, use conditional least squares (CLS) and regression with AR(1) autocorrelated errors fit using REML.
+The companion functions fitCLS_map and fitAR_map conduct these time-series analyses for all pixels in a map.
 Users can also implement their own time-series analyses in place of those provided in remotePARTS.
 For the second step of PARTS, fitGLS performs a single GLS for the full dataset, whereas fitGLS_partition analyzes partitions that can be created with the function sample_partitions.
-In most applications to spatial data, the spatial autocorrelation should be fit with a "nugget" to allow for local (spatially uncorrelated) variation, which is estimated during fitting with fitGLS and fitGLS_partition (making these methods technically Estimated Generalized Least Squares, although we have dropped the "Estimated" as is commonly done).
-Spatial autocorrelation can be given different functional forms: covar_exp calculates exponential covariance; covar_exppow calculates covariance with an exponential-power function, covar_taper uses a tapered covariance function, and users can also create their own distance-based covariance functions.
-Parameters for spatial autocorrelation can either be obtained from the residuals of the time-series analyses using fitCor or fit during the spatial GLS using fitGLS_opt; the latter is necessary when performing analyses on purely spatial data.
-These seven functions provide users with access to the entirety of the PARTS method.
-The package also contains additional tools for more options, fine-scale control over methods, and additional functionality (Morrow 2022).
+In most applications to spatial data, the spatial autocorrelation should be fit with a "nugget" to allow for local (spatially uncorrelated) variation, which is estimated during fitting with fitGLS and fitGLS_partition (making it technically an Estimated Generalized Least Squares regression, although we have dropped the "Estimated" as is commonly done).
+Spatial autocorrelation can be modeled with different functional forms: covar_exp calculates exponential covariance, covar_exppow calculates covariance with an exponential-power function, covar_taper uses a tapered covariance function, and users can also employ their own distance-based covariance functions.
+Parameters for spatial autocorrelation can either be obtained from the residuals of the time-series analyses using fitCor or fit during the spatial GLS using fitGLS_opt; the latter allowing to perform analyses on purely spatial data.
+These seven functions provide users with all the tools to conduct PARTS.
+In addition, the package also contains tools for more options, fine-scale control over methods, and further functionality (Morrow 2022).

 Relationship to other methods

-Methods that can be used to analyze large spatiotemporal datasets have arisen both from time-series analyses and from spatial analyses.
+Methods that can be used to analyze big spatiotemporal datasets have arisen both from time-series analyses and from spatial analyses.
 Methods developed to analyze multiple time series (e.g., Harvey 1989; Ives et al. 2003; Holmes et al. 2012; Tsay 2014) can be extended to the case of multiple time series on a map by specifying spatial correlations between them.
-Nonetheless, these methods are designed for data in which the temporal dimension (T) is large relative to the spatial dimension (n).
+However, these methods are designed for data in which the temporal dimension (T) is large relative to the spatial dimension (n).
 In contrast, spatiotemporal methods arising from spatial methods such as kriging are better suited for data with large spatial dimension, such as pixels on a map.
 Numerous approximations have been developed to make it possible to fit equation (1) simultaneously in both temporal and spatial dimensions (Kang et al. 2010; Finley et al. 2012; Wikle et al. 2019).
 With existing R packages INLA (Krainski et al. 2019) and FRK (Zammit-Mangion and Cressie 2018), it is possible to analyze quite large datasets.
-As an extreme, the EUSTACE project aims to estimate daily weather data since 1850 for the globe at a resolution of 0.25 degrees, which involves estimating roughly 10 values, although numerous simplifications, and lots of computing power, are needed (Rayner et al. 2020).
+As an extreme, the EUSTACE project estimated daily weather data since 1850 for the globe at a resolution of 0.25 degrees, which involves estimating roughly 10 values, although numerous simplifications, and lots of computing power, are needed (Rayner et al. 2020).